 When staff are available, geyser predictions are published via Twitter @GeyserNPS, through our Geyser app (available at iTunes or Google Play), and by recorded message at 307-344-2751 (option 2).
 Predictions are also available on the GeyserTimes website.
 Learn more about geyser activity.

-Fishing season ended on November 7.
-The 2017 season will begin on the Saturday of Memorial Day weekend (usually the last weekend in May).
+The 2017 fishing season will begin on the Saturday of Memorial Day weekend (usually the last weekend in May).

 Wildland fire danger is LOW.
 See our Current Fire Activity page for more information.
 Be especially cautious when traveling through areas that have recently burned: potential hazards include unstable dead trees, burned-out stump holes, loose rocks & logs, heat & smoke.